SoftUni/Programming-Basics-Book-Java-EN/chapter-03-simple-conditions-exam-problems.md

 # Chapter 3.2.
-Simple Conditions – Exam problems
+Simple Conditions – Exam Problems

 In the previous chapter, we looked at conditional constructions in the Java language, used to perform various actions depending on a condition.
 We also mentioned the scope of a variable, as well as how to follow line by line the execution of our program (the so-called **debugging**).
 In this chapter, we will practice working with conditional statements, and we'll be looking at some problems given in actual exams.
 Let's first retrieve some of the newly acquired knowledge on how the conditional statement is constructed: